pegasystems/constellation-ui-gallery/README.md

 ### Linting

-Make sure to install the recommended VS Code extension.
+Make sure to install the recommended VS Code extensions.
 Before checking code, make sure that no error are reported:

 ```shell
 npm run lint